cheminfo/cheminfo.github.io/docs/_posts/2021-02-05-cheminfo_dev_setup.md

 title: "The cheminfo development environment and workflow from a perspective of a new contributor"
 date: 2020-12-07 19:53:30 +0100
 author: "Kevin Jablonka"
-description: "This is meta description"
+description: "This blog post describes how to set up the cheminfo development environment"
 categories: ["Tutorial", "News"]
 ---